-- our proved reserves; - the level of hydrocarbons we are able to produce from existing wells; - the prices at which our production is sold; - our ability to acquire, locate and produce new reserves; - the value of our commodity derivative portfolio; and - our ability to borrow under the Credit Facility.
+- our proved reserves; - the level of hydrocarbons we are able to produce from existing wells; - the prices at which our production is sold; - our ability to acquire, locate and produce new reserves;

+- the value of our commodity derivative portfolio; and - availability under the Credit Facility.

-If our revenues or the borrowing base under the Credit Facility decrease as a result of sustained periods of low natural gas, NGLs and oil prices, operating difficulties, declines in reserves or for any other reason, we may have limited ability to obtain the capital necessary to sustain our operations at current levels.
+If our revenues decrease as a result of sustained periods of low natural gas, NGLs and oil prices, operating difficulties, declines in reserves or for any other reason, we may have limited ability to obtain the capital necessary to sustain our operations at current levels.
 If additional capital is needed, we may not be able to obtain debt or equity financing on terms acceptable to us, if at all.
 If cash flows generated by our operations or available borrowings under the Credit Facility are not sufficient to meet our capital requirements, the failure to obtain additional financing could result in a curtailment of our operations relating to development of our properties, which in turn could lead to a decline in our reserves and production, and could adversely affect our business, financial condition and results of operations.